Custom Data

 CancellationToken token);

-Below is an example of an adorner that adds product relations to the product index:
+Below is an example of an adorner that adds the product id to the product index.

 {